amrht/xwiki-TopicModelling-Prototype/README.md

 Then, the content will get loaded into the Model for analysis and some topics will be given as output after Analysis.

 This still have some Errors, and i have made another branch named Delayed so that i can push the further updates without disturbing the work done before Deadline.

+Right now, The Build is Successful but i have not deployed it yet, I have added the image and Code in delayed Branch that showed the successful build.